-The use of school premises by other organisations
+The use of College premises by other organisations

-Where services or activities are provided separately by another body, using the school premises - for example holiday courses - the Trustees will seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection.
-The School will also ensure that any necessary vetting checks on the organiser's staff are undertaken by the organisation and that the School has received written confirmation that the required checks have been undertaken before the hirer is permitted to hire the School's premises.
+Where services or activities are provided separately by another body, using the College premises, the Trustees will seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding children.
+The College will also ensure that any necessary vetting checks on the organiser's staff are undertaken by the organization and that the College has received written confirmation that the required checks have been undertaken before the hirer is permitted to hire the College's premises.

-Cross reference to other school policies
+Cross reference to other College policies

-The School recognises that a number of other policies and procedures developed and operated by the School form part of the wider agenda of safeguarding and promoting children's welfare and this policy should be read in conjunction with these policies and staff guidelines (See Staff Employment Handbook), which have particular relevance to the Safeguarding Policy.
+The College recognises that a number of other policies and procedures developed and operated by the College form part of the wider agenda of safeguarding and promoting children's welfare and this policy should be read in conjunction with these policies and staff guidelines (See Staff Handbook), which have particular relevance to the Safeguarding Policy.
 These include: